dji-sdk/Mobile-SDK-Tutorial/en/iOS/PanoDemo/PanoDemo_en.md

 ![several tasks](../../Images/iOS/PanoDemo/workFlow.png)

-You can download the demo project from this **Github Page**.
-If you want to have a better reading experience, please check our [Gitbook Version](http://dji-dev.gitbooks.io/mobile-sdk-tutorials/content/en/iOS/PanoDemo/PanoDemo_en.html)
+You can download the demo project from this [Github Page](https://github.com/DJI-Mobile-SDK/iOS-PanoramaDemo).

 ## Implementing the FPV